microsoft/node-jsonc-parser/README.md

      */
     offset: number;
     /**
      * The length of the range.
 Must not be negative.
      */
     length: number;
 }

+/**
-export interface FormattingOptions {
+ * Options used by {@linkcode format} when computing the formatting edit operations */ export interface FormattingOptions {
     /**
      * If indentation is based on spaces (`insertSpaces` = true), then what is the number of spaces that make an indent?